NHL Hall of Fame

 Inducted into the Hockey Hall of Fame in 2015, Fedorov's legacy as a trailblazer and complete player endures.

-Fedorov's Awards and Records
+Fedorov's Awards and Honors

 • First European-trained player to win the Hart Trophy